 If you’re an existing Device Licensing customer, Adobe provides you a complimentary upgrade to Shared Device Licensing.
 The older Device Licensing program does not provide access to the latest version of Creative Cloud apps.
 For access to the latest version of Creative Cloud apps, you can migrate your older device licenses to the new shared device licenses.
 Post migration, your older apps will continue to work for a period of 30 days, within which you can set up and deploy the latest apps using shared device licenses.
 For more information, see Migrate from Device Licensing to Shared Device Licensing

-If you’re using the legacy Serial Number Licensing to manage your lab computers.
-You can continue to use the older apps until the serial numbers become invalid.
+If you’re using the legacy Serial Number Licensing to manage your lab computers, you can continue to use the older apps until the serial numbers become invalid.
 If you deploy a shared device license package alongside a serial number package, both will continue to work.
-You can continue to use the older apps untill the serial number licenses expire, or you can uninstall the serial number licensed apps and deploy a new shared device license package.
+You can continue to use the older apps until the serial number licenses expire, or you can uninstall the serial number licensed apps and deploy a new shared device license package.

 Once you’ve determined which machines you need to deploy Creative Cloud apps to, you can begin your deployment.
 Depending on your access requirements and current setup you may need to perform some of the following actions.
 We recommend that you read this document completely before you start the deployment so that you have all the required information ahead of time.